StevenMayher/432-2022/classes/class08/README.md

 2. Status update on project proposals.
 3. Results of the Piazza poll on Chapter 2 of *The Signal and the Noise*.

-## Notes from Dr. Love on Effect Size and Interpreting Effect Sizes
+## Important Note from Dr. Love on Effect Size and Interpreting Effect Sizes

 I [built a description of effect sizes and how to discuss them](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class08/effects_note.pdf).